 Collective actions can only be brought before federal district courts.
 To initiate a proceeding, a formal claim must be filed, meeting certain specific formal requirements, among them:

 These requirements vary to a certain degree, depending on the type of action filed and the type of right that is considered affected.

 Mexican law does not require prior notice to be given to the respondent nor does it require an opportunity to cure the damage or breach to be given to them before initiating the trial.

 Statute of Limitations

-The statute of limitations to file a collective action is three and a half years, starting from the moment in which the damage was caused.
+The statute of limitations to file a collective action is three and a half years, starting from the moment at which the damage was caused.
 Individual claims, however, might have a different statute of limitations, depending on the subject matter.
 This means that, in some cases, the collective action proceedings under the Federal Civil Code might not be available anymore, but the members of the community or group could still file individual lawsuits claiming damages.

 The procedural stages of collective actions are regulated in the Federal Code of Civil Procedure and cannot be modified by the parties.
-However, the court has the power to extend the terms during the proceedings, according to the circumstances of the case, for example should it consider the case to be complex.
+However, the court has the power to extend the terms during the proceedings, according to the circumstances of the case, for example, should it consider the case to be complex.